-This 21 May 2020 video says about itself:
+This 26 October 2018 video from the USA says about itself:

-From Flinders University in Australia:
+From Florida Atlantic University in the USA: